katerinanavab/webdocs/docs/unit01/notes102.md

 ---
 ## Links and Images

 Links are one of the key features of HTML.
 They allow us to link to other HTML pages on the web.
 In fact, this is why it was named the "web" 🕸️.

-In this lesson, we will learn how to create links and add some visual flair to our websites by embedding images:
+In this lesson, we will learn:

 - How to create links to pages on other websites on the internet.
 - How to create links to other pages on your own websites.